They are located at 16 Bethridge Road, immediately west of Kipling Avenue, in the Etobicoke North neighbourhood of Rexdale.

 The young brother has got to hop.
 Though he broke fast in Khalid Mosque, he’s heading to IMO a few blocks over for Taraweeh.
 They do twenty rakats.
 Khalid only does eight.
 Old School.
 Same amount of Qur’an is recited but standing for eight is a lot different that standing for twenty.

-The past two night’s worth of rapid Ottoman Style twenty rakats was a good dead that won’t go unpunished.
+The past two night’s worth of rapid Ottoman Style twenty rakats was a good deed that won’t go unpunished.
 There are no short-cuts during Ramadan.

 Heading back to Masjid Khalid Bin Al-Walid, the eloquence and intelligence of the twenty-something Somali brother I just met sticks with me.
 I meet a lot of people in what I do.
 And here was a confident young man who already knew his place in this city and the world.